Skip to content

 Naming test files

-Our test cases cover the data flows between Ozone HIS components and we have taken the convention to group test cases by pairs of components.
+Our test cases cover the data flows between Ozone HIS apps and we have taken the convention to group test cases by pairs of apps.
 For example all data flows between OpenMRS and SENAITE are grouped together in a file named openmrs-senaite-flows.spec.js that lives in the e2e/tests.
 This file contains all test cases for data flows going from OpenMRS to SENAITE as well as those going from SENAITE to OpenMRS.

 Testing actions and effects